sf-wdi-22-23/angular-ui-practice/README.md

-# ng-class & CSS animation
+# Angular UI: ngClass and CSS animations

 ### Objectives
-- Apply classes using 3 different ng-class variations
+- Dynamically apply and remove css classes using `ng-class`
-- Change classes dynamically based on changing variables
-- Apply a CSS class using transition for subtle animation
+- Animate elements with CSS transitions or keyframe animations

 ## CSS Classes in Angular - Intro (5 mins)

 As you know, Angular is a great, dynamic front-end framework.
 One of the things you'll do _most_ often when building a frontend is apply CSS classes to style elements on the page.
 Having the ability to change those styles based on _data_  can enable you to make some really dynamic interface designs.
 You certainly have the skills to do this with tools you've already learned, but Angular has a special directive just for this purpose – **ngClass**.

 Once we've looked at how Angular helps us apply classes, we'll mix in some non-Angular-specific strategies to add subtle animation to our style with CSS.
 Little things like CSS animation can really boost the credibility of your design – _if_ you use it well.
-As a first step, you have to know how to use it at all!
+As a first step, you have to know how to use it at all.

+Finally, you'll incorporate two external Angular modules to kick your UI up a notch.

 ## Starter Code - Intro (5 mins)